BlueBrain/Brayns/python/doc/source/examples_export.rst

 =============

 When a model has a simulation attached, we might want to render multiple frames to make a movie from them.
-To avoid recreating a snapshot context in the backend for each image, a frame export allows us to create the context once and use it to take multiple snapshots more efficiently.

 Simulation
 ----------